csci-1301/csci-1301.github.io/labs/Booleans/readme.md

 ---

-This lab serves four core goals:
+This lab serves four goals:

 - To help you manipulate boolean values,
 - To practice boolean operators,